Solving Nonsmooth Nonconvex Compound Stochastic Programs with Applications to Risk Measure Minimization: The Stochastic Majorization-Minimization Algorithm

 \gap

 \textbf{(H)} for each $i=1, \ldots, \ell_G$, the subdifferential of $h_i(\bullet,\xi)$ is uniformly outer semicontinuous on $X$.

 \gap

 We remark that condition (H) is satisfied when $h_i(\bullet,\xi)$ is differentiable and its gradient $\nabla_x h_i(\bullet,\xi)$ is continuous uniformly in $\xi$.
 For a general extended-valued convex function, its subdifferential may not be outer semicontinuous.
 But for convex functions with finite values, their subdifferentials are known to be outer semicontinuous.
 By assuming further that its subdifferential is outer semicontinuous uniformly with respect to $\xi \in \Xi$, the condition (H) holds.
-Under the above assumptions, it is then easy to verify that the family ${\cal G}(\bullet, \xi)$ satisfies the four conditions in (A3$_G$); we summarize this discussion in the proposition below.
-A similar set of requirements can be stated for the functions $\{ F_j \}$ which we omit.
+Hence, it is easy to verify that the family ${\cal G}(\bullet, \xi)$ under the conditions (DC1) and (H) satisfies the four conditions in (A3$_G$), which is summarized in the proposition below.
+A similar result can be stated for $\{ F_j \}$ which we omit.

 \begin{proposition} Suppose that for each $i = 1, \cdots, \ell_G$, $G_i(\bullet,\xi)$ is a function on $X$ with the dc decomposition $G_i(x,\xi) = g_i(x,\xi) - h_i(x,\xi)$ that satisfies (DC1) and (H).
 Then the family $\mathcal{G}(\bullet, \xi)$ constructed in \eqref{eq:subgradient linearization} satisfies the four conditions in (A3$_G$). $\Box$ \end{proposition}